xlnl/how-to-node/README.md

 npm init -y.
 ```

 Note: package.json file is where the values we just set up via npm init are stored (like a settings file).
 Can be edited!
+* Essentially like your npm install history so don't mess with these!

 #### Node Modules!
 This is the part where we can install packages/modules!